SCIM provisioning

 How SCIM works

-SCIM offers automated user provisioning and de-provisioning for Docker through your identity provider (IdP).
-Once SCIM is enabled, users assigned to the Docker application in your IdP are automatically provisioned and added to your Docker organization.
-If a user is unassigned, they are removed from Docker.
+SCIM automates user provisioning and de-provisioning for Docker through your identity provider.
+After you enable SCIM, any user assigned to your Docker application in your identity provider is automatically provisioned and added to your Docker organization.
+When a user is removed from the Docker application in your identity provider, SCIM deactivates and removes them from your Docker organization.

-SCIM also syncs user profile updates, such as name changes, made in your IdP.
-SCIM can be used with Docker’s default Just-in-Time (JIT) provisioning configuration, or on its own with JIT disabled.
+In addition to provisioning and removal, SCIM also syncs profile updates like name changes made in your identity provider.
+You can use SCIM alongside Docker's default Just-in-Time (JIT) provisioning or on its own with JIT disabled.

 • Creating users